lk-geimfari/mimesis/docs/about.rst

 `Thaumoctopus mimicus <https://en.wikipedia.org/wiki/Mimic_octopus>`_ is a particularly impressive example, and if you haven't heard of it yet, you should definitely read up on this remarkable species.

 Check out that spotty bastard.
-Isn't it badass as fuck?
+Isn't it badass as hell?

 .. image:: _static/thaumoctopus_mimicus.jpg
    :width: 700